Emergency Dentistry in Scarborough, ON

 - Abscessed teeth

-Of these three emergencies, it’s vital to your health to have the abscessed tooth seen by one of our dentists at My Dentist Middlefield.
+Of these three emergencies, it’s vital to your health to have the abscessed tooth seen by one of our dentists at My Dentist @ Middlefield in Scarborough, ON.
 The infection of the tooth can get into the bloodstream and damage your organs if it isn’t treated immediately.
 Some infections are also fatal.

-If the infection is due to decay or an injured tooth, our dentists in Scarborough, ON, will prescribe antibiotics for the infection and do what they can to treat the tooth.
-However, you should always follow up on an emergency visit with our dentist with a visit to your regular dentist to get the necessary follow up treatment.
+If the infection is due to decay or an injured tooth, our emergency dentistry in Scarborough, ON, will prescribe antibiotics for the infection and do what they can to treat the tooth.
+However, you should always follow up on an emergency dental care visit with our Saturday dentist in Scarborough, ON, with a visit to your regular dentist to get the necessary follow up treatment.